Internal deadline: October 28, 2015

-- Earned at least a bachelor's degree (or expects to receive that degree before taking part in the program.)
+- Bachelor's degree (or expects to receive that degree before taking part in the program.)

-- Have not reached 30th birthday by July 1st of the year entering program
+- Under 30 years of age by July 1st of the year entering program

-- Have limited or no experience in Asia and Asian studies (may have spent up to 12 weeks in Asia but no longer)
+- Limited or no experience in Asia and Asian studies (may have spent up to 12 weeks in Asia but no longer)